 Contents Page Number

 Safeguarding Team 4

 Safeguarding Governor 4

 Important Contacts 4

 Introduction 5

 Safeguarding Pupils Statement 5

 Child Protection 6

 Looked After Children and previously looked after children 7

 The role of the designated safeguarding (DSL) and Deputy DSL 7

 Governors 8

 Role description for the safeguarding governor 8

-Information sharing 9
+Information sharing 10

 Code of conduct 10

 Allegations against staff 10

 Whistle blowing 11

 Safer recruitment and vetting 11

-Disclosure and barring scheme (DBS) 11
+Disclosure and barring scheme (DBS) 12

-Potential prohibition on SCR and Disqualification by association 11
+Potential prohibition on SCR and Disqualification by association 12

 The Health, safety and welfare policy 12

 Contractors 12

-12

-Bullying Rear on poor obuse 12
+Peer on peer abuse 13

+Bullying 13

-Peer on peer abuse Sexual violence and sexual harassment
+Sexual violence and sexual harassment 13

-13

-Positive handing /Behaviour Management 13
+Positive handing /Behaviour Management 14

+Children potentially at greater risk of harm 14

+Children requiring mental health support 14

-Monitoring attendance and children missing education (CME) 13
+Monitoring attendance and children missing education (CME) 15

-Site security 14
+Site security 15

-Curriculum 14
+Curriculum 15

-Education visits 14
+Education visits 15

-Internet safety 15
+Online safety 16

-Use of images 15
+Use of images 16

-Fire safety 15
+Fire safety 16

-First Aid 16
+First Aid 17

-Contextual safeguarding 16
+Contextual safeguarding 17

-Child Sexual Exploitation (CSE) 17
+Child Sexual Exploitation (CSE) and Child Criminal Exploitation 18

-What is child sexual exploitation Who is at risk 17
+(CCE) - Who is at risk 18

-- Warning Signs and Vulnerabilities Checklist 17
+- Who is at risk - Warning Signs and Vulnerabilities Checklist 18

 - Consent?
-17
+18

-What to do if you are worried about a child 18
+What to do if you are worried about a child 19

 19

-Sexting 19
+Sexting 20

-Honour based violence (HBV) 19
+Honour based abuse (HBA) 20

-Female Genital Mutilation (FGM) 19
+Female Genital Mutilation (FGM) 20

 Key pointsReasons for this cultural practice include 20

-- Reasons for this cultural practice include - Risk Factors Include 20
+- Risk Factors Include 20

 - High Risk Time: Be aware 20

-- Post- FGM Symptoms 20
+- Post- FGM Symptoms 21

-- Longer Term Problems include 20
+- Longer Term Problems include 21

-20
+21

-Forced Marriage 21
+Forced Marriage 22

-The 'One Chance' Rule Potential warning signs or indications that a child is at risk of 22
+- The 'One Chance' Rule 22

+- Potential warning signs or indications that a child is at risk of 23
-1 Stormar Warring Signs of Indications that a office is at his of 22

 Forced Marriage

-What to do if staff have concerns 22
+- What to do if staff have concerns 23

-Radicalisation and violent extremism 22
+Radicalisation and violent extremism 23

-- Radicalisation
+- Radicalisation 23

-- Radicalisation - Extremism 23
+- Extremism 24

-Indicators of vulnerability include 23
+Indicators of vulnerability include 24

-More critical risk factor could include 23
+More critical risk factor could include 24

-- What action should be taken if there are concerns?
+What action should be taken if there are concerns?
 24

 - Important contact information 24

-- Important contact information 24
+Director front of the

-Private fostering 24
+Private fostering 25

-Who may be privately fostered?
-25

-Children who are trafficked into the UK 25
+Who may be privately fostered?Children who are trafficked into the UK 25

-- What to do if you are aware of private fostering arrangements 25
+- What to do if you are aware of private fostering - 26

+arrangements 26

 - Signs to look out for 26

 - What school can do 26

-Modern Slavery and Human Trafficking 26
+Modern Slavery and Human Trafficking 27

-Types of human trafficking 27
+- Types of human trafficking 27

-Sexual exploitation 27
+- Sexual exploitation 28

 - Forced labour 28

 - Domestic Servitude 28

-Organ harvesting
+Organ harvestingChild exploitation 29

-Child exploitation 28

-What can we do if we suspect a child has been trafficked 28
+What can we do if we suspect a child has been trafficked 29

-How to report suspected crimes of modern slavery 29
+How to report suspected crimes of modern slavery 30

 Safeguarding training log 30

 Appendix A - Fox Wood School visiting professional protocol 31

-Appendix B - Keeping Children Safe in Education 2018 - Flow Chart 32
+Appendix B - Keeping Children Safe in Education 2018 - Flow Chart 33

-Appendix C - Fox Wood School - Flow Chart 33
+Appendix C - Fox Wood School - Flow Chart 34